 CSR stands for Corporate Social Responsibility.

-However, while CSR and ESG have some key differences (see table below), it is important to note that the two concepts are not in conflict: both seek to set goals for and report out on positive societal impact.
+However, while CSR and ESG have some key differences (see table below), it is important to note that the two concepts are not in conflict: both seek to set goals for and report on how businesses and organisations are responding to different dimensions of societal well-being and sustainability.

-CSR ideology and approaches have shifted dramatically over the past few decades.
+CSR ideology and approaches have significantly evolved over the past few decades.

 The idea of CSR began in the mid-20th century, with the landmark book Social Responsibilities of the Businessman by Howard Bowen widely considered as the beginning of CSR ideology.